 Our objective was to establish a bounding leak rate for our customers to use to account for the leakage of the partitioning seal when designing their RCD.
 Because the hydrodynamic pumping-related leak rate increases as temperature decreases, we wanted to perform our test at a modest operating temperature.
 The test was specifically designed to be a leak rate test, rather than a durability test or an abrasive exclusion test.

-The first segment of the test, which lasted 32 hours, was performed at 300 psi.
-The circulating coolant temperature just outboard of the rotary seals was 108°F and the bulk lubricant temperature between the rotary seals was 140°F. The combined leak rate for the two seals was 0.33 ml/hour.
+The first segment of the test lasted 32 hours and was performed at 300 psi.
+The circulating coolant temperature just outboard of the rotary seals was 108°F, and the bulk lubricant temperature between the rotary seals was 140°F. The combined leak rate for the two seals was 0.33 ml/hour.

-The second segment of the test, which lasted 83 hours, was performed at 500 psi.
-The circulating coolant temperature just outboard of the rotary seals was 111°F and the bulk lubricant temperature between the rotary seals was 148°F. The combined leak rate for the two seals was 0.25 ml/hour.
+The second segment of the test lasted 83 hours and was performed at 500 psi.
+The circulating coolant temperature just outboard of the rotary seals was 111°F, and the bulk lubricant temperature between the rotary seals was 148°F. The combined leak rate for the two seals was 0.25 ml/hour.
 The seals were in excellent condition at the conclusion of the test.

 General observations on RCD sealing

 At the present state of the art in RCD seal design, seals with higher hydrodynamic pumping related leakage have better interfacial lubrication, which helps to prevent seal overheating.
 This facilitates higher pressure capacity, better abrasion resistance, higher speed operation, and longer seal life.
 Efficient lubrication also allows for a wider dynamic lip width, providing more sacrificial material to accommodate axially acting damage mechanisms, such as extrusion damage and abrasive wear.